melodydesousa/melodydesousa/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I finished the common core at 42 Paris School and I am now looking for an internship
+🌱 After 1 year at 42 Paris School and a 6-month internship as a front-end developer, I am now looking for a new opportunity

 <hr>